 - We do not accept a healthcare card as a form of ID.

-- We require Canadian criminal record and vulnerable sector checks from all pharmacist applicants.
+- We require a Canadian criminal record check from all applicants.
+You're responsible for paying any relevant fees.

-- Visit your local RCMP or police detachment to request a check.
+- Contact your local RCMP or police detachment to to request a check.

-- The RCMP or police must complete the check no more than 90 days before you submit your application.
+- The check must be completed no more than 90 days before you submit your application.

-A certificate of standing is an official document that includes:
+A certificate of standing is an official document from the regulator of your profession in another jurisdiction where you are, or have been, registered.
+It includes:

 - your registration and licensing history;

 - any limits and restrictions on your licence; and